wp-plugins/n0tice-for-wordpress/readme.txt

 == Known bugs ==

-1. Clicking "Add another criterion" spawns multiple criteria if there are multiple search fields.
 1. Searching while specifying a noticeboard often lists noticeboards other than the one submitted (I.e., reblogged?).
 1. Having empty search fields causes search to fail.
 1. The following needs better error handling: